 Read the packing list page for a full list of gear.

 Travel Along The Route

-Why Camino Primitivo?
+Why Hike the Camino Primitivo?

 If you yearn to get away from the hustle and bustle of civilization and find your refuge in nature surrounded by stunning sceneries, the Camino Primitivo is the right choice for you.
 Contrary to some of the other routes, it is neither too overcrowded nor too lonely.
 However, its mountainous terrain with numerous ups and downs requires a healthy physique.
 Thus, if you are inexperienced or have trouble with your knees, you might want to choose another